microsoftgraph/group-membership-management-tenant/README.md

 3. Add the following variables to your pipeline as you did in step 11 of [Creating a Pipeline](#create-an-azure-devops-pipeline):

     * `subscriptionId_prod` - This is the subscription Id of your production environment.
-    * `keyVaultReaders_prod` - This is a list of service principals that will have access to the keyvaults in non-production environments.
-Within this list, you are required to have your own Azure user id and the id of your environment's service connection; any other value is optional.
-This variable's value is a JSON string that represents an array.
-Use the same format used for `keyVaultReaders_nonprod` in step 11 of [Creating a Pipeline](#create-an-azure-devops-pipeline).
+    * `SolutionAbbreviation` - This is the abbreviation of your solution.

 # Using GMM